trangun/GVSU/C++/README.md

-ALl of the C++ assignments and projects
+All of the C++ assignments and projects